yzzuf/fuzzy_wounds/README.md

 # Features
 - Detailed tracking of player injuries affecting different body parts.
+- Disables the weapon wheel when shot in the right or left arm.
 - Severity system with four stages to reflect the intensity of pain.
 - Bleeding system to simulate the effects of wounds over time.
 - Developed specifically for VORP framework on RedM.